Exception Register

 Evidence

-Attachedversion, exposure, vendor, telemetry, approval
+Attachedversion, exposure, scanner caveat, vendor, telemetry, approval

 Common exception cases and the safest next page